 My use of and access to [Doc Express®] are conditioned on my agreement to and my compliance with the foregoing and these Additional User Terms and Conditions.

 I may have access to sensitive personnel, business, financial and/or security related information (“Confidential Information”) through use of [Doc Express®], and, except to the limited extent necessary to perform my duties, I will maintain its confidential status and will not share, publish or disseminate Confidential Information or other information obtained through [Doc Express®], without regard to how ODOT may treat any such Confidential Information or other information.
 All information is also subject to the Oregon Public Records law (see 00170.07(d)).
-In addition, if I know or have reason to believe any information was inadvertently or improperly included in [Doc Express®], I will immediately notify my employer for purposes of notification to the Contractor and the Contractor’s notification to ODOT.
+In addition, if I know or have reason to believe any information was inadvertently or improperly included in [Doc Express®], I will immediately notify my employer for purposes of notification to the Contractor and the Contractor’s notification to Agency.

 I will not access any information I am not authorized to use or access and I will not browse or otherwise use or access information, files or documents that exceed the minimum necessary to perform my duties.